Sleep Like a Tiger: Critical reception

 Sleep Like a Tiger was published to very strong reviews.
-Kirkus Reviews claim that Zagarenski's illustrations are the perfect backdrop to the stories lyrical quality, with her use of different textures, busy lines, and tiny details, observant readers will be pleasantly rewarded.
-Zagarenski usually has objects hidden in her illustrations having readers take closer looks and finding new objects even after the tenth time reading it, provides entertainment for both children and parents.
-Her work is a perfect combination of digitally created art and mixed media on wood.
-The Washington Post claims that Zagarenski's soft-toned dreamscapes of moons and stars and toys perfectly match the lyrical text and magnifies the mood.
+Kirkus Reviews praised Zagarenski's illustrations for their use of different textures, busy lines, and tiny details.
+Zagarenski frequently hides objects in the illustrations, providing entertainment for observant readers.
+The illustrations are a combination of digital art and mixed media on wood.
+According to The Washington Post, Zagarenski's soft-toned dreamscapes of moons and stars and toys match the book's mood and lyrical text.